luna/luna-rfcs/text/0000-comments-overhaul.md

 helped, so you're going back to that old standby of commenting out code until you find the problem.

-Luna actually provides _two_ ways to do this, the first of which is known as a 'disable comment'.
+To do this, Luna provides the 'disable comment' in both the visual and textual syntaxes.
 Disable comments in Luna are very similar to commenting out code in any other language.
 Just prefix a line with `##` and it'll stop the code from executing.
 If you're in the graph view, select some nodes, and hit `Ctrl+/` (or `Cmd + /` on MacOS), and they'll be commented out!

 ```